jakubklinger/Computer-Shop-SQL/README.md

 <img width="520" height="157" alt="Image" src="https://github.com/user-attachments/assets/94fd7a85-2c27-4356-a3d8-08a98d9c7653" />

+📈 **Overview of Findings**
+Each country has distinct top-selling products based on total quantity sold No single product dominates across all markets, highlighting localized demand patterns Window functions enabled ranking of products within each country

+📌 **Business Impact:**
+Supports country-specific product recommendations, stock planning, and promotional targeting.

 💡 **Key Insight**

 Regional differences in top-selling products demonstrate the importance of understanding local customer preferences.
 Businesses can leverage these insights to optimize product assortments and improve the effectiveness of country-specific marketing initiatives.

 ✉ **---Contact me---**
 For any questions, please contact me at jakub.klinger1996@gmail.com.